dudung/butiran/content/posts/25/d/55-ui-design-elements-3.md

 + It is another variant of previous UI element for output [^viridi_2025].

+## todo
++ Merge TextareaBox and CanvasBox (and also another box) to InputBox with tabs.

 ## refs
 [^viridi_2025]: Sparisoma Viridi, "ui design elements 2", butiran 25d54, 19 Apr 2025, url https://dudung.github.io/butiran/25d54/ [20250419].